Who Is Cynthia Cozette Lee?

 Dreams of studying abroad in France at the Sorbonne like her college peers were able to do or to study at the Royal College in England after she was accepted were thwarted due to economics.
 Reality set in and although Cozette continued to compose over 150 works, she became a public school music educator and administrative consultant in New Jersey, Pennsylvania and Puerto Rico.
 Cozette’s music was performed by such notable music groups as the South Florida Chamber Ensemble, Flute Society of Philadelphia, National Association of Negro Musicians, Women of Color Festival and the Mu Phi Epsilon International Conventions.

 Cynthia Cozette Lee is formally trained as a classical music composer.
 She values her higher education experience being the first African American and woman to graduate from the University of Pennsylvania with a Master of Arts degree in Music Composition.
 Her Doctorate degree is in Educational Leadership from Rowan University and her other Master’s is in Public Administration from Rutgers University.
 She holds a Bachelor of Fine Arts degree in Music Composition from Carnegie Mellon University.
-Dr. Lee’s junior high school music teacher and orchestra director was Lawrence Peeler, Jr., the son of Lawrence Peeler, Sr., who was one of the first Black Americans to graduate from Carnegie Mellon University with a music degree and also the first Black hired as a full-time music teacher in the Pittsburgh Public Schools.
+Dr. Lee’s junior high school music teacher and orchestra director was Lawrence Peeler, Sr., who was one of the first Black Americans to graduate from Carnegie Mellon University with a music degree and also the first Black hired as a full-time music teacher in the Pittsburgh Public Schools.

 Cozette’s music is currently in high demand.
 Her music soon will be published.
 Two upcoming recordings of her original voice and piano works and award-winning flute works are due to be released in 2022.